 Is all the beef you sell certified organic?

-All of the beef for sale on the website and in retail outlets is certified organic.
+All of the beef for sale on the website and in retail outlets is certified organic unless sold as bulk beef on our bulk beef page and clearly listed as “non organic” or “not certified.”
 We manage our home ranch of about 1700 acres and a range of 46,000 acres as organic, making us the largest certified organic ranch in the country.
 We use natural pest control, crop rotation, aggressive hand-grubbing of weeds, and manure management to achieve a productive healthy ranch ecosystem.
 We are certified organic by the Idaho Department of Agriculture.

 We occasionally have animal that cannot be certified for various reasons (usually antibiotic treatment when very young calves).
-Once these animals completely recover, they are put back into the herd and graze alongside our organic cattle, but remain identifiable through records and ear tags.
-When these animals are ready for harvest, we offer them for sale locally at a discount as quarters and halves.
-Contact us for more information if you live in western Montana or Idaho.
-Occasionally we will post these on our website as well, but we usually have a waiting list for these and notify folks on the waiting list when they are posted
+Once these animals completely recover, they are put back into the herd and graze alongside our organic cattle, but remain clearly identifiable through records and ear tags.
+When these animals are ready for harvest, we offer them for sale locally at a discount as quarters and halves, or list them on our website as quarters or eighths with full disclosure about the antibiotics given and when.

 What is the definition of organic?